History of Rich Products' Work with Soy Proteins

 For more than a year Rich keep thinking about his new idea.
 He did not realize at the time that others had had the same dream before him.
 In the early 1930s Ford researchers Robert Boyer and co-workers had developed America's first experimental whip toppings, as well as a coffee creamer, and most other dairy analogs from soymilk and soy proteins.
 In late 1944 or early 1945 Bob Smith (a former Ford researcher) and Herbert Marshall Taylor introduced Delsoy, a soymilk-based non-dairy whip topping.
 Made in Dearborn, it was sold mostly in Detroit to the restaurant trade.
 In the spring of 1945 it was introduced through retail stores in New York.
 Delsoy was America's earliest known commercial non-dairy whip topping.
 But it never became a very successful product.
 In part because it was not a frozen food, its distribution was limited to the Detroit area.

-So Rich went back to Buffalo and, with the help of one of the nation's leading dairy engineers (Frank Mitchell from Spencer Kellogg??), developed his own non-continuous?? batch protein extraction system, which eventually extracted a much higher percentage of the protein from soybean flakes than Ford's system.
-The latter extracted only 27 pounds of protein from 100 pounds of flakes, leaving roughly 17 pounds of protein still in the flakes.
-Rich's system extracted ?? pounds of protein, and was thus ?? percent more efficient.
-In Rich's protein extraction process, defatted (or expeller-pressed low fat??) soy flakes (obtained from The Glidden Co.??) were mixed with water in 300-gallon stainless steel tanks.
+So Rich went back to Buffalo and, with the help of one of the nation's leading dairy engineers, developed a batch protein extraction process, which eventually extracted a significantly higher percentage of isolated soy protein from soy flakes - which Rich obtained from the Glidden Co.
+In Rich's protein extraction process, the soy flakes were first mixed with water in 300-gallon stainless steel tanks.
 The pH of the flakes was raised to 9.6 to extract the protein, then lowered to near the isoelectric point (pH 4.6) to precipitate the protein.
-After the supernatant liquid (soy whey) was pulled?? (pumped??) off, the isolate curd was neutralized to pH 6.9 then centrifuged with a dairy clarifier (with the discs removed) to lower the moisture content.
+After the supernatant liquid (soy whey) was removed, the isolate curd was neutralized to pH 6.9 then centrifuged with a dairy clarifier (with the discs removed) to lower the moisture content.
 The wet isolate was run through cooling tubes into stainless steel settling tanks.
-The original "soy cream" formulation called for (in order of predominance), water, 27% soy oil shortening, corn syrup, 1.5% isolated soy protein (dry or wet weight?? slurried with the water), flavoring, coloring, salt, and the stabilizer (propylene glycol monostearate).
+The original "soy cream" formulation called for (in order of predominance), water, 27% soy oil shortening, corn syrup, 1.5% isolated soy protein (slurried with the water), flavoring, coloring, salt, and the stabilizer they ad developed (propylene glycol monostearate).
 In the all-stainless-steel processing room, the "soy cream" was pasteurized at 185°F, homogenized at 3,500 pounds pressure, then cooled to 35°F. When the product was satisfactory, Bob Rich decided to call it Whip Topping.

 In November 1944, after he was satisfied that he had a good protein extraction system and a good "soy cream" formulation, Bob Rich founded and incorporated Rich Products Corporation in Buffalo, New York, to manufacture his non-dairy whipped cream.
 He converted his dairy's three car garage into the production plant.
 Joe Robida was production manager.
-Whip Topping hit the market on the last day of March 1945, shortly after Delsoy was introduced.
-It was sold as a thick liquid in a 1/2 pint container the shape of a truncated cone--the same shape as Delsoy's container.
-Both companies chose the same unique container because the machine to fill it was less expensive and Pure Pak refused?? to give a license for use of their carton to competitor to dairy products.
+Whip Topping hit the market in April 1945, shortly after Delsoy was introduced.
+It was sold as a thick liquid in a 1/2 pint container the shape of a truncated cone - the same shape as Delsoy's container.
+Both companies chose the same unique container because the machine to fill it was less expensive and Pure Pak refused to give a license for use of their carton to any competitor of dairy products.

 Whip topping was a war baby.
 Initially it was sold only as a retail product.
 Rich distributed it to the customers on his milk routes, billing it variously as "the Miracle Cream from the Soybean" and "Gold from the Soil."
 During the early months it was not a fabulous success.
 Its developers were not chemists and the soy proteins were made by a relatively primitive process, so the product's quality left much to be desired.
 Sales during the first year (9 months) were $28,000.